Auchkey/Image-Destegger/README.md

 **WORK IN PROGRESS**

-Finds and extracts images hidden within an image via LSB steganography.
+**Goal**: Finds and extracts images hidden within an image via LSB steganography.

 Currently contains a small, python test script for normalising larger bit ranges into smaller ones.
 The idea being to eventually convert every pixel in an image to reveal another image hidden using a lower significant-bit colour encoding scheme.